jules2689/trudeau/docs/2020-04-17/pre_news.md

 I think that is what I'm watching for.
 Are we going -- is this going to be parceled out of the giant industry package or are we going to start out smaller today and kind of [inaudible] with those big announcements with airlines, etc.
-What Alberta is asking for is very clear.$20 to $30 billion package.
+What Alberta is asking for is very clear.
+$20 to $30 billion package.
 Likely a lot of that will be around liquidity, you know, around backstopping credit, around low-interest loans, that kind of thing. and you mentioned the fallout for workers, an unemployment rate of up to 25% or beyond, which is astounding. and I guess for industry, if they don't get immediate help with their liquidity, they will be losing oil and gas companies, guaranteed.